pytorch/serve/docs/use_cases.md

 **Steps to deploy your model(s)**
 - Create [<your_custom_handler_py_file>](https://github.com/pytorch/serve/blob/master/docs/custom_service.md) which uses third party python package such as [fairseq](https://github.com/pytorch/fairseq) for pretrained NMT models
-- Create a requirements.txt file with an entry for `fairseq` python package name
+- Create a requirements.txt file with an entry for `fairseq` python package name in it
 - Create MAR file for [torch scripted model](https://github.com/pytorch/serve/tree/master/examples#creating-mar-file-for-torchscript-mode-model) with requirements.txt
     ```
     torch-model-archiver --model-name <your_model_name> --version 1.0  --serialized-file <your_model_name>.pt --extra-files ./index_to_name.json --handler <**path/to/your_custom_handler_py_file**> --requirements-file <your_requirements_txt>